rogeredthat/gokulkrishh.github.io/_posts/2014-09-12-Chrome-DevTools.md

 1. Change the css color property or background property in `styles tab` by pressing `shift + click` to change any `rgba`, `rgb`, `hex`, `hsl` to `rgba`, `rgb`, `hex`, `hsl`.

-2. Type a property name in `styles tab` to show autocomplete property name and its values.
+2. Just type in 'styles tab' to show autocomplete property name and its possible values

 3. To add attribute to a html element, right click in 'element panel' and select `add attribute` and for editing the html element, use double click or right click and select `edit as HTML`.